RTX/Docker-Workshop/101 Docker Basics/README.md

 ```

 ### Congrats
-you used your first container :)
+you used your first container :).

+You can see that the container gave us an out put of "Hello World"